-The pandemic has provided us with another opportunity to focus on the factors that drive the health of the community.
-Underlying chronic health conditions that put a person at greater risk of a poor outcome from COVID-19 illness existed before the pandemic (e.g. heart disease, asthma, diabetes, obesity, etc.).
-Working to improve the upstream causes of these conditions, like the SDOH mentioned above, can help to reduce severe COVID-19 complications.
-Rallying behind the CHIP priority areas not only directly improves the health of the community, but also helps to build a more resilient population that can better withstand unforseen circumstances like pandemics.
+In 2023, the community experienced many changes as pandemic era restrictions were lifted and mandatory reporting of COVID-19 disease ended.
+There are early signs that the community has begun its journey towards recovery, however not all people or groups in the community were affected equally.
+The pandemic highlighted these differences and underscored the need to focus on the factors that drive the health of the community.
+The underlying chronic health conditions that put a person at greater risk of a poor outcome existed for many before the pandemic (e.g. heart disease, asthma, diabetes, obesity, etc.).
+Working to improve the upstream causes of these conditions, like the 'Social Determinants of Health' mentioned above, can help to reduce disease complications.
+Additionally, rallying behind the CHIP priority areas not only directly improves the health of the community, but also helps to build a more resilient population that can better withstand unforseen circumstances like pandemics.